GUARD: A Safe Reinforcement Learning Benchmark: Related Work

 \paragraph{Benchmark Platform for Safe RL Algorithms}

 To facilitate safe RL research, the benchmark platform should support a wide range of task objectives, constraints, and agent types.
 Among existing work, the most representative one is Safety Gym \citep{safety_gym} which is highly configurable.
 However, Safety Gym is limited in agent types in that it does not support high-dimensional agents (e.g., drone and arm) and lacks tasks with complex interactions (e.g., chase and defense).
-Moreover, Safety Gym only supports naive contact dynamics (e.g., touch and snap) instead of more realistic cases (e.g., objects bouncing off upon contact) in contact-rich tasks.
+Moreover, Safety Gym only supports naive contact dynamics (e.g., touch and snap) instead of more realistic cases (e.g., objects bouncing off upon contact) in contact-rich tasks~\cite{zhao2020contact}.
 Safe Control Gym \citep{safe_control_gym} is another open-source platform that supports very simple dynamics (i.e., cartpole, 1D/2D quadrotors) and only supports navigation tasks.
-Finally, Bullet Safety Gym \citep{bullet_safety_gym} provides high-fidelity agents, but the types of agents are limited, and they only consider navigation tasks.
-Compared to the above platforms, our GUARD supports a much wider range of task objectives (e.g., 3D reaching, chase and defense) with a much larger variety of eight agents including high-dimensional ones such as drones, arms, ants, and walkers.
+Bullet Safety Gym \citep{bullet_safety_gym} provides high-fidelity agents, but the types of agents are limited, and they only consider navigation tasks.
+Safety-Gymnasium \citep{Safety-Gymnasium} provides a rich array of safety RL task categories.
+However, it faces limitations in implementing / supporting modern safe RL algorithms and offering a flexible testing suite for each category.
+These weaknesses are particularly notable in the context of locomotion tasks, where there are very limited options for robots, constraints, and objectives.
+Compared to the above platforms, our GUARD supports a much wider range of robot locomotion task objectives (e.g., 3D reaching, chase and defense) with a much larger variety of eight agents including high-dimensional ones such as drones, arms, ants, and walkers.